08 – South Coast Western

 Efforts and Challenges

 Protecting Cornwall’s natural landscapes is no easy task.
 With such a diverse range of ecosystems, from windswept cliffs to sheltered valleys, it takes a lot of work to ensure that wildlife and plants can thrive.
-Conservation teams regularly monitor these areas, repairing damaged habitats and keeping an eye on endangered species.
+Conservation teams monitor these areas, repairing damaged habitats and keeping an eye on endangered species.
 However, challenges like climate change, pollution and the spread of invasive species make this work even harder.
 As the weather patterns shift, some animals and plants struggle to survive in changing conditions.

 Human activity can also put pressure on the environment, so local communities and visitors are encouraged to play their part by sticking to marked paths and avoiding disturbing wildlife.
 Protecting these precious ecosystems is a shared responsibility, requiring constant care and attention.